benjaminsmith-spec/ELK-stack-Docker-Home-Lab/README.md

 ### 2.3 Run the Container

-Run this command from the directory where you created `elasticsearch.yml`:
+In Powershell, navigate to the directory where you created `elasticsearch.yml` and run the commands below:

 ```bash
 docker run --name es01 --net elastic -p 9200:9200 -it -m 1GB \